nasa/openmct/e2e/README.md

 - Full e2e suite against ubuntu and chrome, firefox, and an MMOC resolution profile
 - Performance tests against ubuntu and chrome
 - CouchDB suite
-- Visual Tests are run in the full profile
+- Visual and a11y Tests are run in the full profile

 Github Actions / Workflow